Dimitar759/Dimitar759/README.md

 I've always been a natural problem solver, curious about the inner workings of websites and applications.
 I've completed several projects that showcase my abilities, and I invite you to explore them on my GitHub account to see firsthand what I can bring to your projects.

-I am proficient in a variety of programming languages and frameworks, including CSS, HTML, JavaScript, C#, ASP.NET, Bootstrap, Angular, Typescript, and SQL.
-However, I am always eager to learn and add new skills to my repertoire to stay competitive in the ever-changing job market.

-I am enthusiastic about connecting with fellow software engineers and industry professionals.
-Feel free to reach out—I'm always open to networking and collaborating on exciting projects.

 ## Want to learn more about me?
-I'm a passionate full-stack developer crafting user-friendly interfaces and powerful back-end solutions.
+I'm a passionate full-stack developer crafting user-friendly interfaces and back-end solutions.
 Committed to constant improvement and dedicated to learning new things.
 Let's shape the future, one line of code at a time!

 <div>
 <!--   <a href="https://yourportfolio.com" target="_blank"><img src="https://img.shields.io/badge/Portfolio-24292E?style=for-the-badge&logo=Portfolio&logoColor=white" alt="Portfolio"></a> -->